01binary/zeroweb/src/articles/inverse-kinematics.md

 If you followed these steps, you've just calculated forward kinematics.

 It's helpful to visualize joint coordinate frames by using an *Empty Arrows* object in Blender.
-Click *Add* &gt; *Empty* &gt; *Arrows* and parent this new Empty object to the last joint *without inverse*:
+Click *Add* &gt; *Empty* &gt; *Arrows* and parent this new Empty object to the last joint *without inverse*.

-TODO image of robot arm with empty arrows

 ## joint matrix in octave